bolt-currency/BOLT/doc/build-osx.md

 /private/tmp/berkeley-db4-UGpd0O $ exit
 ```

 After exiting, you'll get a warning that the install is keg-only, which means it wasn't symlinked to `/usr/local`.
-You don't need it to link it to build dash, but if you want to, here's how:
+You don't need it to link it to build bolt, but if you want to, here's how:

     $ brew --force link berkeley-db4